liebke/cogito/README.md

 Cogito
 ======

-*Cogito* is a Clojure implementation of **System-Z+**, a probabilistic reasoner described in [*"Qualitative probabilities for default reasoning, belief revision, and causal modeling"*](ftp://ftp.cs.ucla.edu/pub/stat_ser/R161-L.pdf) by Moises Goldszmidt and Judea Pearl.
+*Cogito* is a Clojure implementation of **System-Z+**, a qualitative-probabilistic reasoner described in [*"Qualitative probabilities for default reasoning, belief revision, and causal modeling"*](ftp://ftp.cs.ucla.edu/pub/stat_ser/R161-L.pdf) by Moises Goldszmidt and Judea Pearl.

 Documentation
 =============